pixie tangerine

 Kirsten: Yes please, and more bikkies!
 Now, when you came back to visit Byron, did you go back to Taft Gardens and do some work?

 Jo: I have always been interested in Taft Gardens, so yes.
 I think I went about five times.
 That first year I was planting.
 I brought seed over from Australia — okay — I grew that seed while I was here, and I set up the nursery.
 I also went around to other nurseries and collected Australian plants that already existed in California.
 I made trips north and south until I got to know people in the nurseries in California with Australian plants.
-And I was a really keen horticulturist; a young horticulturist, right?
+And I was a really keen horticulturist, a young horticulturist, right?

 Kirsten: So, you had things to do while visiting Byron?
 You weren’t just sitting here making googly eyes at each other?